huertanix/plexius/README.md

 Plexius
 =======

-Plexius is an open hardware lifecam system for Flickr I'm building while waiting for Narrative to launch.
+Plexius is an open hardware lifecam system I'm building while waiting for Narrative to launch.
 It combines the familiar look of older forms of wearable technology (traditional cameras with neck straps) with a DIY open hardware aesthetic.
-It also takes a photo every minute and uploads it to Flickr via wifi.
+It also takes a photo every minute and uploads it to the server of your choice via wifi and rsync.

 Dependencies
 ------------

 For the Plexius code, you'll want these things:
 * Ruby 1.9
-* flickraw gem

 For the Plexius case, you'll want these:
 * Access to a 3D printer